Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Master equations for simulation

 where $C_{12}(t) = e^{i \phi} \left(1 + \epsilon e^{i( \omega t + \xi_1)} + \epsilon e^{-i( \omega t + \xi_2 )}\right)$ and $C_{21} = C_{12}^*$.

 For simulations, the system is initialized in $\rho_{11}(0)=1$, with $\xi_i=0$, and $\epsilon=0$ or 1 for single or triple-tone driving respectively.
 For Pulsed ODMR, we optimize for the $\pi$ pulse duration to maximize the contrast, while Ramsey is modeled such that it uses two $\pi/2$ pulses of duration $t_{\pi/2} = \pi/\sqrt{4\Omega_0^2 - \gamma^2}$ separated by a free evolution time $\tau$, with the second pulse phase-shifted by $\phi=\pi/2$.
 To account for the phase accumulated during free evolution and the first $\pi/2$ pulse, for the second pulse we set $\xi_i \mapsto \xi_i + \omega(\tau+t_{\pi/2})$.
-Hyperfine structure is included in the secular approximation by averaging the signal over detunings $\delta=\delta_0-2\pi A_{\text{hf}},\;\delta_0,\;\delta_0+2\pi A_{\text{hf}}$.
+Hyperfine structure is included in the secular approximation by averaging the signal over detunings $\delta=\delta_0-2\pi A_{\parallel},\;\delta_0,\;\delta_0+2\pi A_{\parallel}$.
 Sensitivity metrics are obtained from the derivative of $\rho_{22}(t)$ with respect to detuning, evaluated at the end of the sequence.

 Our model approximates the NV spin system as an effective two-level system, rather than employing the full $9\times 9$ NV–$^{14}$N Hamiltonian.
 We make this approximation because, at the moderate magnetic fields we consider, the transitions from $m_s = 0$ to $m_s = -1$ and from $m_s = 0$ to $m_s = +1$ are split by a frequency far exceeding the Rabi frequency, such that off-resonant excitation of the other transition is negligible.
-Similarly, for moderate magnetic fields, the off-axis hyperfine couplings remain strongly suppressed by the zero field splitting, yielding corrections of order $A_{\perp}^2/\Delta^2$ where $A_\perp \approx 2.7$ MHz \cite{PhysRevB.79.075203}.
-This simplified model enables efficient parameter sweeps over Rabi frequency, pulse length, and dephasing while still closely matching the experiment.
-A full $9\times 9$ treatment would be required to capture nuclear polarization, dynamical nuclear effects, or intentional electron–nuclear entanglement, which are beyond the scope of this work.
+In these moderate magnetic fields, the off-axis hyperfine couplings remain strongly suppressed by the zero field splitting, yielding corrections of order $A_{\perp}^2/\Delta^2$ where $A_\perp \approx 2.7$ MHz \cite{PhysRevB.79.075203}.
+We also consider the applied magnetic field to be well aligned with the NV axis and sufficiently far from level anticrossings, so that nuclear-spin mixing and dynamic nuclear polarization are negligible.
+The model assumes ideal square microwave pulses and does not capture distortions in pulse amplitude or phase that can arise when driving multiple tones simultaneously due to dispersion in the microwave circuitry.
+Similarly, variations across the NV ensemble, such as magnetic-field gradients or local strain differences, are assumed to be minor compared to the hyperfine splitting.
+Within these constraints, the effective two-level description enables efficient parameter sweeps over Rabi frequency, pulse length, and dephasing while maintaining good quantitative agreement with experiment.
+A full $9\times 9$ treatment would be required to capture dynamical nuclear effects due to strong off-axis fields, and electron–nuclear entanglement, which are beyond the scope of this work.